 This type of cyst forms near an ovary or fallopian tube, and won’t adhere to any internal organ.
-These cysts often dissolve on their own, or go undiagnosed, so their rate of occurrence is unknown.
+These cysts often dissolve on their own, or go undiagnosed, so their is unknown.

 Keep reading to learn more about how they present, what causes them, and how they’re treated.

 Paratubal cysts are typically small in size, ranging from two to 20 millimeters in diameter.
 When they remain that size, they’re usually asymptomatic.
 Your doctor may discover it during a gynecological exam or unrelated surgical procedure.

 Large, ruptured, or twisted paratubal cysts can cause pelvic or abdominal pain.

 When fetuses form, they all contain an embryonic structure called the wolffian duct.
 This area of the embryo is where male sex organs are formed.

 If a fetus begins to form female sex organs, the duct shrinks away.
 Sometimes, vestiges of the duct remain.
 Paratubal cysts may grow out of these remnants.

 The cysts may also form from vestiges of the paramesonephrontic (Müllerian) duct.
 This is the embryonic structure where female sex organs grow.